 These pages are Copyright © Wyoming County Historical Society.

-WYOMING COUNTY CEMETERIES LIST Coordinates below are for public cemeteries or cemeteries accessible from public roads.
+WYOMING COUNTY CEMETERIES LIST The Wyoming County Historical Society offers a wonderful map of cemeteries in Wyoming County.
+Order one here or at the society.
+Additional coordinates below are for public cemeteries or cemeteries accessible from public roads.
 For private plots, please ask at the Wyoming County Historical Society for directions.
-If you can add to or clarify this list or know it needs to be modified, please contact us!
-BOROUGHS FACTORYVILLE BOROUGH Evergreen Woodlawn Cemetery: 41.562155,…Read More
+If you can add…Read More

 Historic Irish Settlement – Stowell, PA ~Originally published in Lest-We-Forget Wyoming County Pioneers, Vol. 11 No. 1 (15 September 1991) p18 The following interesting article, written by a person who chooses to employ the pseudonym “An Old Resident”, is furnished this newspaper at a most appropriate time, for the breaking of ground in the “Irish Settlement”…Read More

 An article from The Scranton Tribune.
 (Scranton, Pa.), 27 May 1902, p3 KNIGHTS TEMPLAR OF STATE THRONG CITY Every Train Arriving in the City During the Day Brought Large Delegations Three thousand strangers are within the city’s gates in attendance upon the forty-ninth annual conclave of the grand commandery, Knights Templar of Pennsylvania.
 They came yesterday…Read More